arcadiaz/5828_FSE/homework1.md

 1. Define the term essential difficulties as it is used by Brooks.
 Provide background and context with your answer and at least one example of an essential difficulty.

-  **Essential difficulties** refer to the difficulties ‘’inherent in the nature of software’’.
-These difficulties are essential because every software entity will have to solve the same problems such as data sets, algorithms and functions.
-An example of essential difficulties in software is a ‘’bug’’ in code.
+  **Essential difficulties** refer to the difficulties *inherent in the nature of software*.
+These difficulties are essential because every software entity will have to solve the same problems such as data sets, algorithms and functions. ``bugs`` in software programs are one example of essential difficulties.

 ---

 2. Define the term accidental difficulties as it is used by Brooks.
 Provide background and context with your answer and at least one example of an accidental difficulty.

-  **Accidental difficulties** refer to the difficulties encountered during software production which are not related to the nature of software entities.
-According to Brooks, most of the recent software technology developments, such as high-level language and unified programming environments tackles these accidental difficulties.
-An example of accidental difficulty is a tool that one software relies on is not compatible with the software after an update.
+  **Accidental difficulties** refer to the difficulties encountered during software production.
+According to Brooks, most of the recent software technology developments, such as high-level language and unified programming environments target these accidental difficulties.
+An example of accidental difficulty: a tool that one software relies on becomes imcompatible with the software after an update.

 ---

 3. List and briefly describe the four essential difficulties of developing software systems that Brooks identifies.
 Provide additional examples of each type of the four essential difficulties.

-* **Complexity**: Software entities are very complex in nature because ‘’no two parts are alike’’.
+* **Complexity**: Software entities are very complex in nature because ``no two parts are alike``.
 They have many states and elements, and as the software grows, the number of parts and states will grow exponentially with it.
+One example of complexity is that a simple program can have millions of states base on the input it receives.

 * **Conformity**: Software must conform with arbitrary rules that used by other institutions or systems.
 For example, a software for calculating taxes must conform with tax laws in different states and countries.

 * **Changeability**: Softwares are constantly pressured to change.
 This is because changing a software is relatively easy, and software’s long lifecycle requires it to change to work with the new hardware/software.
+For example, when VR headsets release in the market, related software need to be changed to work with them.

 * **Invisibility**: Softwares are intangible and unvisualizable.
 It is very difficult to reduce a software entity to simple diagrams.